Access to HE – Humanities

 The core component of the A2HE course will help support you in returning to education, developing your confidence in writing, computing and presentation skills.
 The course is taught through a combination of lessons, group discussions seminars and tutorials.

 The philosophy underlying the course is that you should be actively involved in the learning process.
 Your experience will be seen as a valuable resource.
 Independent study techniques will be encouraged throughout the course and you must be prepared to devote an agreed amount of time per week to study at home.
 There are three different diplomas available.
 Availability of subject options is dependent on the number of applications received; your options will be discussed at interview.
 You must complete the core component plus at least three subject options as follows:

-Science: Human Biology • Chemistry • Maths • Practical Science Project
+Science: Human Biology • Chemistry • Physics and Maths • Practical Science Project

 Humanities: Literary studies • English language • Philosophy • History

 You will be assessed through coursework and development of portfolios of evidence.
 There may be examinations and formal timed assessments at the end of the course, which count towards parts of your achievement, these are designed to prepare you for this type of assessment at university